Rules & Regulations

 PERFORMANCE CATEGORIES

-*To protect the integrity and to ensure a quality event, no acrobatic tricks are allowed in these disciplines.
+To protect the integrity and to ensure a quality event, no acrobatic tricks are allowed in the Ballet or Pointe category.

 Ballet*